Learn more about this card and find out how you can apply here.

 - No Foreign Transaction Fees.
 This card doesn’t charge foreign transaction fees.
 That’s great news for cardholders who do business overseas, and a nice advantage over competing cards that charge foreign transaction fees of 2% to 3%.

-- Solid Sign-up Bonus.
-This card comes with a solid sign-up bonus: 20,000 miles ($200 value) when you spend $3,000 or more within 3 months of account opening.
-Some competitor cards, notably Capital One’s own Spark Classic and U.S. Bank Business Edge Cash Rewards, don’t offer sign-up bonuses at all.
+- Solid Early Spend Bonus.
+This card comes with a solid early spend bonus: 20,000 miles ($200 value) when you spend $3,000 or more within 3 months of account opening.
+Some competitor cards, notably Capital One’s own Spark Classic and U.S. Bank Business Edge Cash Rewards, don’t offer early spend bonuses at all.

 - No Rotating or Tiered Spending Categories.
 This card’s travel rewards scheme is super-straightforward: Every $1 spent earns 1.5 miles, with no exceptions – a flat 1.5% rate of return on your credit card spending.
-That’s a welcome change from business travel rewards cards with more complicated mileage schemes, such as the CitiBusiness / AAdvantage Platinum Select and the Business Gold Rewards Card from American Express OPEN ($175 annual fee).
+That’s a welcome change from business travel rewards cards with more complicated mileage schemes, such as the CitiBusiness / AAdvantage Platinum Select and American Express Business Gold Rewards ($175 annual fee).

 - Earning Rate Is Capped at 1.5%.
 Capital One Spark Miles Select always earns 1.5 miles per $1 spent – which, since miles are always worth $0.01 apiece, translates to a 1.5% cash back rate.
-Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: Business Gold Rewards from American Express OPEN earns 3 points for every $1 spent in the category of your choice, while the American Express Starwood Preferred Guest Business Card from American Express OPEN earns 5 points for every $1 spent on hotel stays.
+Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: American Express Business Gold Rewards earns 3 points for every $1 spent in the category of your choice, while American Express Starwood Preferred Guest Business earns 5 points for every $1 spent on hotel stays.
 In the case of Starwood Preferred Guest Business and many other brand-specific business cards, miles and points are often worth well over $0.01 apiece – higher than $0.02 apiece, at times – depending on the specific routes or hotel properties for which they’re redeemed.
-This is a further disadvantage for Capital One Spark Miles Select, which – due to No Hassle Miles’ fixed value – prevents cardholders from getting more value out of already-accumulated miles or points.
+This is a further disadvantage for Spark Miles Select, which – due to Capital One miles’ fixed value – prevents cardholders from getting more value out of already-accumulated miles or points.

 - No Membership Status Tiers.
-Capital One Spark Miles Select for Business doesn’t confer membership in frequent flyer or travel loyalty programs, which, along with other benefits, typically come with such cards.
+Spark Miles Select doesn’t confer membership in frequent flyer or travel loyalty programs, which, along with other benefits, typically come with such cards.
 American Express Gold Delta SkyMiles Business automatically enrolls you in Delta’s loyalty program, giving you an opportunity to attain higher status tiers and progressively more generous rewards, such as complimentary class upgrades.